MoradST/HPEOpenSource/top_os_projects.md

 ##Prefix
 The list of Open Source projects below was assembled to provide HPE employees an opportunity to focus their open source contribution in a manner that might benefit both the employee and HPE.
 As these projects are some of the busiest projects on GitHub, they provide a great opportunity for employees to work on meaningful and disruptive innovations while building a name for themselves.

-These projects also have a profound impact on HPE in multiple layers and as such having HPE employees participate might enhance HPE’s brand on one hand and allow HPE to better contribute to the direction these projects are taking.

-In HPE we have an opportunity to help build the new brand in a way that is software and developer focused, hence those projects where picked and represent a broad spectrum of domains from Containers through Data Center all down to IoT.
+These projects where picked and represent a broad spectrum of domains.

 ##Containers